 Alnwick Abbey of the Premonstratensian order is established by Eustace Fitz John and his wife Beatrice.

 A Norman church called Holy Cross is erected at Wallsend, it is an outlying chapel belonging to Jarrow, a monastic cell of Durham.

-Henry, the son of King David, has died and is buried at Kelso Abbey near the River Tweed.
+Henry, Earl of Northumberland, the son of King David of Scotland, has died and is buried at Kelso Abbey near the River Tweed.
 Meanwhile the Scots recently began the construction of Berwick upon Tweed castle.
-At this time Berwick is firmly a part of Scotland.
+At this time Berwick is a part of Scotland.

 1153 – King David dies

 King David of Scotland dies at Carlisle castle.
 He is succeeded by his 11-year-old grandson, Malcolm IV (Malcolm the Maiden), who inherits Northumberland.
 The Norman-educated David was one of the most powerful Scottish kings and has increased Norman influence in Scotland as well as establishing several Scottish towns or ‘burghs’.

 1153 – King David’s legacy

 King David had encouraged the building of great Scottish Border monasteries like Kelso and Melrose, many with strong ties to monasteries in Yorkshire and France.
 His monasteries were in areas of Scotland that had once been part of the Kingdom of Northumbria and it was as if he was attempting to revive the golden monastic age of Northumbria within his Scottish realm.
 Ailred, the Abbot of Rievaulx in Yorkshire who was an associate of David writes an epitaph to him which reads: “O desolate Scotia who shall console thee now?
 He is no more who made an untilled and barren land a land that is pleasant and plenteous.”

 1153 – Norse pirates attack Hartlepool